trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the UID and GID?</b></summary><br>

+UID and GID are numeric identifiers for users and groups.
 Unix-like operating systems identify a user within the kernel by a value called a user identifier, often abbreviated to user ID or UID.
 The UID, along with the group identifier (GID) and other access control criteria, is used to determine which system resources a user can access.

 </details>